DataSentics/personal-shelf-inspector-react/README.md

 #### Settings

-In footer is link to settings where can be found some settings mostly for debugging purposes.
+In footer is button to settings modal where are most common settings (mostly for debugging purposes)

 ## Development